What Are Extended Wear Multifocal Contact Lenses?

 Traditional multifocal contacts have various fields of view, including for near and distance vision.
-As you peer through each part of the lens, it changes the magnification and prescription, making them ideal for people with more than one vision issue.
+As you peer through each part of the lens, it changes the magnification and prescription.

 Many adults who wear multifocal contacts have presbyopia, and the lenses have proven to be instrumental in correcting many related vision issues.
 Presbyopia, when combined with astigmatism and hyperopia or myopia, can require a higher level of eye protection.
 That is where multifocal lenses come in handy.

 Instead of getting a few pairs of contacts or glasses, such as to see up close and far away, you can do both at the same time.
 All you’ll need to do is look through the right part of the lens.

 Now, you might understand what multifocal contacts are, but what are extended wear multifocal contact lenses?
 Extended wear contacts can be worn for multiple days.
 You can even sleep in many types of extended wear contact lenses, though we don’t recommend this since it can cause eye infections or irritation.

 The main problem with multifocal contact lenses is the adjustment period.
 It can take up to six weeks to adapt, and you’ll need to make sure you’re wearing your contacts as often as you can to help your eyes get used to them.

 In the beginning, you might have trouble remembering which part of the lens to look through.
 If you need to use your near vision, you’ll want to peer through the bottom portion of the lens, while the upper part is reserved for intermediate vision.
 Simultaneous vision lenses are also an option, allowing you to access both fields of view at the same time.

 If you can’t read with multifocal contacts, you may not be viewing your book or magazine through the bottom portion of the lens.
 Try reading from that field of view, and you’ll likely notice a big difference.

 Benefits of Multifocal Contacts